Difference Between Resin Art and Acrylic Pour

 2. Resin art can take longer to cure and requires more preparation and safety precautions due to the use of chemicals, while acrylic pour can be done more quickly and with less equipment.

-3. Resin art often has a more 3-dimensional appearance and can be used for functional items like coasters or jewellery.
+3. Resin art has a more 3-dimensional appearance and can be used for functional items like coasters or jewellery.
 In contrast, acrylic pour is primarily used on canvas or other surfaces for decorative purposes.

 Resin Art vs Acrylic Pour